How to Get Rid of Frown Lines

 The most important thing is a natural looking result that you’re happy with.
 Keep in mind that Botox can take up to two weeks for full effectiveness.
 If you are happy with your results after two weeks, great!
 If your results are different than what you intended, a different injection dosage may be required.

 It’s important to remember the way that Botox works is by relaxing muscles.
 Since these are the same muscles that are responsible for lifting your brows, great care should be taken.
-The key is getting the right dose injected in the right places so that the proper muscle balance is maintained, so be sure to see a specialist who has plenty of experience treating this area.
+The key is getting the right dose injected in the right places so that the proper muscle balance is maintained, so be sure to see a specialist who has plenty of experience in treating foreheard wrinkles.

 Botox attaches to the nerve ending very quickly and, once that attachment occurs, the Botox will not move.
 You can resume everything that you were comfortable doing prior to the treatment by the following day.

-If you are interested in seeking treatment for frown lines or other forehead wrinkles, contact us today to schedule your consultation.
+If you are interested in seeking treatment for getting rid of frown lines or other forehead wrinkles, contact us today to schedule your consultation.